willanderson/willanderson.xyz/_work/squarespace.md

 ---

 ## My Role
 I joined Squarespace in 2018, and focused on their Commerce product.
-During my time at Squarespace, I helped ship a new Product Creaton flow, tools for inventory management and store design,  and a new  new onboarding flows that enabled easy store creation and setup.
+During my time at Squarespace, I helped ship a new Product Creaton flow, tools for inventory management and store design,  and a new  onboarding flows that enabled easy store creation and setup.

 ## About Squarespace
 Squarespace, Inc. is an American website building and hosting company which is based in New York City.
 It provides software as a service for website building and hosting, and allows users to use pre-built website templates and drag-and-drop elements to create and modify webpages.